 If you play an audio recording of foreign words and their meanings while you are asleep, your brain can memorize them.

-What really surprised scientists is that even after waking up, people can recollect the words they had learnt while they were asleep.
+What really surprised scientists is that even after waking up, people can recollect the words they had learned while they were asleep.
 This happens even if they have no clear memory of them listening to an audio that played those words in their sleep.

 This form of learning takes place through what is called implicit memory.
 And this is not just limited to expanding your vocabulary but learning much beyond that.
 Just make sure that the information being relayed is played in a loop, reiteration helps your sleeping brain retain the memory better.